canonical/hotsos/defs/README.md

 ```

 #### requires
-Defines a requirement or list of requirements.
+Defines a set of requirements with a pass/fail result.
 Typically used a way to
 determine whether or not to run a check.
-Currently supports a Python
+Currently supports a Python property
-property (type: property) or name of a package that must be installed for
+or name of an apt package that must be installed for _passes_ to return True.
-passes to return True (type: apt).

-If a list of requirements is defined, the results are ORed together i.e. if any
-return True, the requirement passes.
+Can be defined as single requirement or sets of requirements grouped by a
+boolean operator used to determine the result of the group.
+If multiple groups
+are used, their results are ANDed together to get the final result for
+_passes_.

 ```
 params:
-  type: property|apt
+  property|apt: <input>
-  value: <value>
+  value: <value>  (optional)

   or

+  or|and:
-  - type: property|apt
+    - params:
+      property|apt: <input>
-    value: <value>
+      value: <value>  (optional)
-  - type: property|apt
+    - ...
-    value: <value>

 usage:
   requires.passes